sxzz/tsgo-releases/packages/wasm/README.md

 ## License

-The WASM version incorporates specific modifications ([patch](https://github.com/sxzz/tsgo-releases/blob/main/wasm.patch)).

-The TypeScript project is licensed under the [Apache License 2.0](./LICENSE).
+The TypeScript project and this project both are licensed under the [Apache License 2.0](./LICENSE).